A BRIEF HISTORY OF ST ANDREWS, SCOTLAND

 The Protestants then held St Andrews castle for a year.
 Finally after a long siege a French force arrived by sea and captured the castle.
 Among the prisoners taken was John Knox.
 He was forced to work as a galley slave for 19 months but later played the key role in the Scottish reformation.

 The last martyr in St Andrews was Walter Myln in 1558.
 In 1559 during the reformation the townspeople stripped St Andrews Cathedral of its furnishings.
 By the 17th century the building itself was in ruins.
-During the 17th and 18th centuries its stones were taken and used to repair the harbour and for other buildings.
+During the 17th and 18th centuries its stones were taken and used to repair the harbor and for other buildings.
 However the Reformation led to a decline in St Andrews fortunes.
 It meant the end of pilgrimages to the town.

 In the 16th century men practiced archery at the Butts in St Andrews.
 Today this lives on in the street name Butts Wynd.
 However men preferred playing golf to archery.
 So much so that in 1457 the king tried to ban it.